tree image

 CO₂ Absorption

-During its life cycle, each tree will offset CO₂.
-The trees that you plant can offset your emissions.
+During its life cycle, each tree will absorb CO₂.
+The trees you plant can offset your emissions.

 90%